BIOGRAPHY

 An artist cannot feel trapped.

-Over the years, I still continue to research and experiment with the same spirit of the beginnings; and now also with a deeper psychic awareness, regarding creativity: 'Keeping the creative current clear' (C.P.
-Estés), with honesty, of course.
+I am still going to research and experiment with the same spirit of the beginnings; and now also with a psychic awareness, regarding creativity: 'Keeping the creative current clear' (C.P.
+Estés).

 The subject matter of my work is often poetry and literature, that inspire me to represent, in different ways, some poetic compositions; but also songs, words, quotations, everything which captures me in one casual moment.

-It leads me to a certain libertarian spirit, that aside from reflecting my indole, it born from the passion for Surrealism, understood as a philosophy of life: "poetry, art, love...the surrealist game...the principle of pleasure on reality..."
+It leads me to a certain libertarian spirit, that aside from reflecting my indole, fits into the passion for Surrealism, understood as a philosophy of life: ..."Poetry, art, love...the surrealist game...the principle of pleasure on reality..."
 (Arturo Schwarz, Milano, 2009).

-Reading A. Schwarz, I noticed that the artists I had always loved, all had a common thread leading to Surrealism.
+Reading A. Schwarz's essays on Surrealism, I was happily surprised, to know that the artists I've always loved,..."
+They all had a common thread that leads to Surrealism".

-I love G. Apollinaire; it was ten years that I wanted to represent her poetry: "La Jolie Rousse"and is finally among the recent paintings of '17..."
+I loved G. Apollinaire, I've been wanting to represent for ten years her poetry: "La Jolie Rousse"and is finally among the recent paintings of '17..."
 Apollinaire is among the forerunners of Surrealism"; I have deepened for a long time and loved most of all J. Mirò, beyond the work, even life, daily life, ..."Mirò is the most surrealist of surrealists"; I have been concentrating passionately on the work of artists, taken individually and for long time, and they are:

-I like about the words of A. Schwarz when he says: "From Surrealism does not go back; with Surrealism something has happened forever".
+Arturo Schwarz affirms a concept that I am particularly passionate about:...
+"From Surrealism does not go back; with Surrealism something has happened forever".

-I express myself in different ways, as painting lotus leaves, in a plastic form, with oil colour; painting on large canvas portraits; representing a surrealistic poetry with dream images, a bit abstract a bit ricognizable shape.
+I like to express myself in different ways; as painting lotus leaves, in a plastic form, with oil colour; painting on large canvas portraits; representing a surrealistic poetry with dream images, a bit abstract a bit ricognizable shape.

 I think my artwork as something of contemporary, I'm interested in technology, new expressive ways in general; I like experimenting and I'm curious by nature.